What Is the TSA Computer-Based Test (CBT)?

 The writing part of the exam evaluates your knowledge and understanding of English grammar, syntax, word usage, and paragraph organization.
 In this TSA English test, you will need to organize sentences into a paragraph.
 You will also be asked to identify proper corrections to make a sentence.

-This part of the TSA exam is considered the most difficult section.
-For this exam you will presented with images of luggage that has gone through an X-Ray machine.
-You will have only a few seconds to view the luggage and find an item, in which you will be instructed to look for.
-The types of items that you may have to look for in the luggage are guns, bottles, drugs, shoes, or electronics.
+This part of the exam is considered the hardest part of the test.
+In the x-ray test, you will be presented with images of items that have gone through security administration X-Ray machine.
+You will then have only a few moments to review the item and quickly identify the item you have been instructed to find.
+The types of things you might be asked to identify are harmful items such as; guns, bottles, drugs, shoes, or electronics.

 It is important to know that you will be scored for correct answers only.
 There is no penalty for wrong responses.
 This means that it makes sense to answer to all questions rather than skipping any.

 Why is it Important to Prepare in Advance for the TSA Exam?

 Candidates who pass all the steps of the hiring process and evaluations are placed into one of three groups.
 The first group are deemed “best qualified”: this means they received a superior level on all six steps in the hiring process.
 The second group are considered “highly qualified” : this includes applicants who receive satisfactory level on the interview components.
 The third group are deemed as “qualified”: those are candidates who meet the minimum qualifications.
 Those that fall in the "best qualified" category have the best opportunity to get the position they want.

 How can You Prepare for the TSA Exam?